Lair (video game): Reception

 During development, Lair gained attention due to its graphical presentation and developer Factor 5's reputation.
 However, upon release, it was seen as a critical and commercial failure.
-It received "mixed" reviews according to the review aggregation website Metacritic.
+It received "mixed or average" reviews according to the review aggregation website Metacritic.
 The only reviewer that gave it a high score was Japan's Famitsu, which gave it a score of 9, 7, 8, 9 for a total of 33 out of 40.
 Although the game was praised for its graphics, artwork, storytelling, soundtrack, and sound quality, it was also heavily criticized for its control scheme.
 In 2010, GameTrailers placed the game 7th in their list of the "Top 10 Most Disappointing Games of the Decade".

-Sony (the game's publisher) attracted criticism from video game blogs by mailing review websites a "Lair Reviewer's Guide" following negative reviews of the game.
+Sony attracted criticism from video game blogs by mailing review websites a "Lair Reviewer's Guide" following negative reviews of the game.
 It is common practice to post a fact sheet with review copies of a game, but this guide was mailed separately, and after negative reviews of the game had been published by the website.
 As well as providing a 21-page booklet containing artwork, background story, and six pages of instructions regarding the game's control system, the booklet invited reviewers to "Open your mind and hands for something very different."

+Despite the mixed reception, John Debney's strong musical score enticed the Academy of Interactive Arts & Sciences into nominating Lair for "Outstanding Achievement in Original Music Composition" during the 11th Annual Interactive Achievement Awards.